Programnämnden för utbildning inom naturresurser och jordbruk (PN - NJ)

 Applicants with the equivalent qualifications obtained by means of a degree from another country, or with the equivalent knowledge obtained in some other way, may also be regarded as fulfilling the specific entry requirements.

 This programme is taught in English.
-The applicant must further have a level of English equivalent to upper secondary school English.
+The applicant must further have a level of English equivalent to upper secondary school English, called English 6.
 An applicant with a first-cycle qualification from SLU comprising 180 credits automatically fulfils this requirement.
 Special rules apply for applicants with qualifications from one of the Nordic countries and some English-speaking countries.

 Specific requirements apply for admission to the individual courses included in the programme.